willingly-or-unwillingly/pvff/README.md

 ```

 ## How It Works
-pvf works by inspecting the /proc filesystem to find processes that have the specified file open.
-It reads the file descriptor information to determine how much of the file has been read.

 ## Limitations
-Only works on Linux systems.
+Only works on FreeBSD systems.
-Requires permissions to access /proc and the target file.

 ## Troubleshooting
 File is not open by any process or cannot be accessed: Ensure the file is currently being read by a process and that you have the necessary permissions.